bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 ## INFORMATIONAL: Insufficient Bounds Checks On `_updatePropositionThreshold()`, `_updateMinimumQuorum()`, `_updateVoteDifferential()`, `_updateVotingDuration()`

 The functions `_updatePropositionThreshold()`, `_updateMinimumQuorum()`, `_updateVoteDifferential()` are setters for percentage values.
-The percentages should be at least less than 10,000 (100%).
+The percentages should be strictly less than 10,000 (100%).
-Setting values to higher than 100% could accidentally brick the contract since no votes could pass.
+Setting values to higher than 100% could brick the contract since proposals would be unable to pass.
-The risk is informational as changing these values requires a governance vote which should be checked by voters anyway.
+The risk is informational as changing these values requires a governance proposal to pass, which should be checked by voters.

-`_updateVotingDuration()` should never allow a zero value as input otherwise the voting is bricked.
+`_updateVotingDuration()` should never allow the duration to be set to zero, otherwise the voting is bricked.
-If the duration is zero then `startBlock = endBlock` and there is no time to vote.
+If the duration is zero then `startBlock = endBlock` and there is no time to vote, the state will progress from pending to failed.

-Rated as informational as these value changes must be voted in by the governance who hopefully review the proposals before they vote.
+This issue is rated as informational as these value changes must be voted in by the governance who hopefully review the proposals before they vote.

 **Recommendations**

-Add upper bounds checks to the input value to ensure they are below some reasonable value.
+Add upper bounds checks to the input values to ensure they are below some reasonable value, e.g. 100%.
 - `_updatePropositionThreshold()`
 - `_updateMinimumQuorum()`
 - `_updateVoteDifferential()`

-Additionally, ensure `_updateVotingDuration()` is non-zero.
+Additionally, ensure `_updateVotingDuration()` had a non-zero duration parameter.

 **BGD answer**